Skip to main content

 How Do GINA Protections Interact with Wellness Rules?

 This has direct implications for wellness programs.
-An HRA cannot ask for to provide a reward.
+An HRA cannot ask for your family medical history to provide a reward.
 However, the EEOC’s rules created a narrow exception.
 An employer can offer a limited incentive, also tied to the 30% of self-only coverage benchmark, to an employee in exchange for their spouse providing information about their own current or past health status as part of the wellness program.

 This exception does not extend to children.
-Employers are prohibited from offering any incentive for information about the health status of an employee’s children or for the (including family history) of the spouse.
+Employers are prohibited from offering any incentive for information about the health status of an employee’s children or for the genetic information (including family history) of the spouse.
 The purpose of GINA is to prevent a future where employment decisions are influenced by predictive genetic data, ensuring that your biological predispositions do not become a professional liability.

 The following table illustrates the overlapping and sometimes conflicting rules under these key federal laws, highlighting the complex web of regulations employers must navigate.